 Botanical Name: Camassia

-Also known as wild hyacinth and Indian lily, it has beautiful purple, blue or white flowers, depending on the cultivar.
+Also known as wild hyacinth and Indian lily, it has beautiful purple, blue, or white flowers, depending on the cultivar.

-46. Blue-Eyed Grasses
+46. Blue-Eyed Grass

 Botanical Name: Sisyrinchium

-47. Wild Indigo
+47. Blue False Indigo

-Botanical Name: Baptisia Australis
+Botanical Name: Baptisia australis

 48. Bee Orchid